 The very names now used for the locations that we will encounter are subjects of inquiry.
 The sacred hovers over the desert: St. Hyacinth (San Jacinto) is a thirteenth century Polish Dominican and St. Rose (Santa Rosa) is a seventeenth century saint from Lima, Peru.
 The town of Banning, located in the Gorgonio pass between mountain ranges, had been home to a Cahuilla community, which was displaced and moved to reservations by the federal government after settlers had appropriated the area for ranching, one of whom, Phineas Banning, is commemorated in the town’s name.
 Other regional names were designated to promote the area: Beaumont (Beautiful Mountain; actually named after the hometown town in Texas where a developer came from), Niland (=Nile Land) and Mecca (a name that ran into controversy after 9/11).
 Where a name even acknowledges the indigenous presence, it does so from the outside and after displacing the community, as in Indio, the largest city in the Coachella Valley.
 The name is Spanish for “Indian,” a designation that would not have been used by the indigenous people.
 Similarly, the town of Cabezon, east of Banning, was originally named Jacinto and then changed to its present designation in honor of this Cahuilla leader of the late nineteenth century.
 In the Anza Valley to the south, there is the town of Cahuilla, located on the Cahuilla Reservation, just west of the city of Anza, named after the Spanish explorer who passed through the region in the late eighteenth century.
 Yet, there still are the indigenous names for these places and an indigenous memory that continues to see meaning and connection in them.
 Mt.
 San Jacinto, for example, is called Ayaqaych by the Serrano and Taqwish He’Kii by the Cahuilla.
 It is precisely this meaning and connection that the program will explore through its course content, site visits, and guest talks.
 This brief excursus is intended to show how regional names offer a pathway of inquiry for the questions of our program.

-The two courses for this GS work symbiotically to address these many questions.
-MMW14 examines the eighteenth to twentieth century, an era of technological change, imperialism, and nationalism that witnessed the region’s transition from Spanish to Mexican to American control, and dramatic environmental transformation and change.
-ENVR150 Environmental Justice, which fulfills the DEI graduation requirement, focuses on events over the past century, addressing topics of sovereignty, rights, and culture (and related contestations), controversies of conservation and preservation, access to water and food security, the impact of tourism, environmental racism, and climate change.
+The course addresses these many questions, examining the eighteenth to twentieth century, an era of technological change, imperialism, and nationalism that witnessed the region’s transition from Spanish to Mexican to American control, and dramatic environmental transformation and change.
+It also touches on topics of sovereignty, rights, and culture (and related contestations), controversies of conservation and preservation, access to water and food security, the impact of tourism, environmental racism, and climate change.

 Program locations include the Agua Caliente Museum in Palm Springs, which focuses on the area’s Cahuilla culture, the Malki Museum, located on the Morongo Reservation, and the Dorothy Ramon Learning Center in Banning, whose mission is to preserve and share the cultures of Southern California’s indigenous peoples.